 Can I search the vehicle title and other information about the car before I buy?

 You do a title search on the Texas Department of Motor Vehicles (TxDMV) website.
-You can also order a specific vehicle’s history from the TxDMV database that will show whether the vehicle has been salvaged or flood-damaged.
+You can also order a specific vehicle’s history from the TxDMV database, showing whether the vehicle has been salvaged or flood-damaged.
 The database covers all 50 states.
 You’ll need the Vehicle Identification Number (VIN) to do the search.
 The fee for the search depends on which vendor you select from the TxDMV website.

 Do I need auto insurance to buy a car?

 Yes.
-You must have auto insurance to purchase from a dealer, but you are not required to purchase insurance it from them.
-You can shop around for your own insurance.
-You are also required to have proof of insurance to register the car in your name.
+You must have auto insurance to purchase from a dealer, but you are not required to buy insurance from them.
+You can shop around for your insurance.
+You must also have proof of insurance to register the car in your name.